The culinary world needs to re-think the concept of the "mother sauces" and just consider Italian Salsa Verde "The Godmother of All Sauces."

 Salsa verde could be that Mexican "green salsa" you have with tortilla chips, or it could be an Italian herb-based sauce like this recipe.
 "Salsa verde" literally translates from both Spanish and Italian to "green sauce" in English.

-While the Mexican version of salsa verde is usually made with a base of chopped or pureed tomatillos, cilantro, and hot chili peppers, the Italian version is a fresh sauce made of finely chopped herbs, the majority of which is parsley.
+While Mexican salsa verde is usually made with a base of chopped or pureed tomatillos, cilantro, and hot chili peppers, the Italian salsa verde is a fresh sauce made of finely chopped herbs, the majority of which is parsley.

 Italian Salsa Verde also has fresh garlic, capers, and sometimes anchovies for that added umami.
 It can range in consistency and texture between finer pesto and rougher chimichurri, depending on what tools you use to make it.
 A mortar and pestle will render a smoother Salsa Verde; a knife and cutting board with make it a little more rustic.